luke-mckeever/Cyber_Vault/Tooling/Responder.md

 ![responder](https://www.kali.org/tools/responder/images/responder-logo.svg)

 ---

-### 🛠 Features:
-- Capture NTLM hashes.
-- Perform MITM attacks.
-- Redirect SMB and HTTP authentication requests.
-- Lightweight and easy to use.

----
 ### Installing Responder

 Responder is a fast and minimalistic web framework for Python.
 Follow these simple steps to install it: